Sitecore/jss/docs/data/routes/docs/nextjs/introduction/why-nextjs/en.md

 - Internationalization support via Sitecore language versions and Next.js internationalized routing.
 - Component-level data fetching for Sitecore-driven components.
 - Sitecore analytics and personalization support (SSR-only).
-- Support for JSS “disconnected”/mock-Sitecore mode.
+- Support for JSS code-first workflow and mock Sitecore services.
 - A sample/starter TypeScript-enabled implementation template which demonstrates common use cases.
 - Containerized starter template for Windows-based developers.
 - Other great built-in Next.js features like component-level CSS, code splitting, fast refresh, and more.